 Whether you’ve only just mustered up the courage to chop your hair off or have been sporting a short style for a long time, we will show you a variety of ways to style short hair.
-Inspired by six famous faces we have the advice you need to style everything from a pixie cut to a blunt, angled look, bohemian waves and the lob length.
+Inspired by six famous faces, we have the advice you need to style everything from a pixie cut to bohemian waves.

 Pixie’s might seem like a one trick pony, but this dramatic cut is versatile if you know what to do with it.
-Scarlett Johansson is currently rocking a razor undercut pixie and it seems that with every red carpet appearance she finds a new way to style it.
+Scarlett Johansson is currently rocking a razor undercut pixie, and it seems that with every red carpet appearance she finds a new way to style it.
 Two of her favourite styles are voluminous and side swept.
 For a fun night out with the girls start with a volume spray such as KMS Add Volume Root and Body Lift Spray and run various sections through a thick barrelled curling iron.
 Alternate the direction of the iron to help create height and texture.

 If you want a high fashion look, then ask your hairdresser to give you a blunt bob like Jourdan Dunn.
 The supermodel’s sharp cut sits above her collarbone and includes angled layers.
-To play down the harsh angle opt for ombre which will soften the affect.
-To get Jourdan’s textured style curl hair away from the face and rub Redken’s Powder Grip into your roots to lift the hair for a teased look.
+To play down the sharp angle, opt for ombre which will soften the effect.
+To get Jourdan’s textured style, curl hair away from the face and rub Redken’s Powder Grip into your roots to lift the hair for a teased look.
 In contrast, this cut also works with glossy, straight hair which shows off the dramatic angle.

 3. Old Hollywood